Ketamine for Depression: Is it right for you?

 What to Do Next

-• Talk to your doctor or therapist : A trusted provider like the Houston Healing Collective Ketamine Team, can help you determine whether ketamine is a safe and appropriate option for you.
+• Talk to your doctor or therapist : A trusted provider like the Houston Healing Collective Ketamine Therapy Team, can help you determine whether ketamine is a safe and appropriate option for you.
+They will also connect you with a trained physician to oversee your ketamine administration or prescription.

 • Choose a provider with certification in psychedelic-assisted therapy : Ask about their training and experience with ketamine, and how they support clients throughout the process.